TrojanGYM: A Detector-in-the-Loop LLM for Adaptive RTL Hardware Trojan Insertion: Methodology

 The raw LLM output is subjected to an automated smoke test to ensure syntactic and structural correctness.
 First, the LLM's response is analyzed to ensure that it is following the specified format of response.
 A deviation from the expected response format may affect the parsing and lead to unexpected artifacts that cause issues with the generated Verilog code.
 The modified RTL is compiled using a standard Verilog toolchain.
 Compiler diagnostics (e.g., undeclared identifiers, width mismatches, unbalanced control structures) are captured and summarised.
-If compilation fails, the error report and the current version of the code are returned to the LLM instance, with an instruction to rectify the issues without removing the HT logic or violating any further design guidelines The agent is allowed up to four repair iterations.
+If compilation fails, the error report and the current version of the code are returned to the LLM instance, with an instruction to rectify the issues without removing the HT logic or violating any further design guidelines.
+After the syntax check, functional verification is also performed in an identical manner through use of a testbench for each design.
+Each testbench is constructed with consideration to the base design to ensure that the new Trojan-infected designs have the same functionality as the original base design (aside from the hardware Trojan, which should have a rare and stealthy enough trigger to escape being detected in these checks using testbenches).

+The agent is allowed up to four repair iterations.
 Designs that remain non-compilable after four attempts are discarded.
 This explicit compile–repair loop differs from~\cite{faruque2025unleashing} in that compilation is used not only as an evaluation metric to identify syntactically invalid designs, which are counted as failures.
 Here, automated tool feedback is an integral part of the generation process, allowing LLMs an opportunity to fix the design rather than discarding it immediately.

-The below list contains representative prompts that help illustrate the process of syntactic checking and feedback to the LLM in case of an error.
+Sample \ref{prompt:syntaxfix} contains representative prompts that help illustrate the process of syntactic checking and feedback to the LLM in case of an error.
 Metadata refers to Trojan taxonomy information.